codedevotional/articles/2019-12-naming-part1/naming.md

 Should you need to change how the name is formatted in response to upstream data changes or new application requirements, the impact of the implementation will be constrained to the internals of the function.
 The name will continue to be appropriate and no dependents will be forced to change.

 In terms of the Open Closed Principle, the code is more open to the change.
 For example, a new requirement to add a salutation would only necessitate changes to implementation internals, no API-breaking name change would be necessary.
-By increasing the level of abstraction, you have created an approprate and resilient function name.
+By increasing the level of abstraction, you have created an appropriate and resilient function name.

 **GUIDELINE: Name functions one level of abstraction higher than their implementation**